 ― Brené Brown, Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead

-It led me to a clear decision to dedicate all my work hours on women’s philanthropy.
-To quote Brown, I will walk into the arena with leadership, expertise, and experience to accelerate women’s philanthropy.
+My reflection deepened my commitment to dedicate all my work hours on women’s philanthropy.
+To quote Brown, my unique contribution is to walk into the arena with leadership, expertise, and experience to accelerate women’s philanthropy.
 Women are funding major movements already and how women use their giving to create impact will only grow across politics, nonprofits, and higher education.
 Now is the time to bring women’s philanthropy into the consciousness and habits of every fundraiser.

 Some organizations will say “We do pay attention to women in our fundraising, and they simply are not giving much.”
 It is unfortunate that these myths and unconscious biases persist.
-It is even more unfortunate that many, many women philanthropists still tell me in focus groups and private conversations that they are overlooked, not being asked for as much as their husbands, or receive thank-you letters addressed to her husband when she made the gift.
-Women are giving; everyone now knows that women are making or influencing on average 75% of all household philanthropic decisions.
+It is even more unfortunate that many, many women philanthropists still tell me in focus groups and private conversations that they are overlooked, not being asked boldly, or receive thank-you letters that don’t recognize she made the gift.
+Women are giving; everyone now knows that women are making or influencing over 75% of all household philanthropic decisions.
 But perhaps they are not giving at all, or at capacity, to an organization that makes them feel disrespected and undervalued?
-The voices of these women ring in my ear as I choose to focus on women’s philanthropy.
+The voices of these women ring in my ear as I focus on women’s philanthropy.

-What ALG is doing is critical.
-AND I have my unique part of this larger transformation in advancement.
-So I’ve stepped away from my employment at ALG to focus singularly on women’s philanthropy through my LLC of Kathleen Loehr and Associates.
-With the help of so many individuals already in my village, we will raise up the stories of how women from all backgrounds give powerfully at all levels.
-We will provide strategy, tools, and templates for even more nonprofits and universities to fully embrace and integrate the ways that women approach philanthropy.
-We will accelerate how fundraisers are trained to adapt their approaches and connect with women in ways that better resonate.
-Finally, I will use my voice to write and speak more about how current definitions of power constrain our partnerships with donors, particularly women.
-Increased inclusion and equality undoubtedly will be accelerants for growing the funding we seek to raise for our critical missions.
+I have my unique part of this larger transformation in advancement.
+With the help of so many individuals in my village of Kathleen Loehr & Associates, we raise up the stories of how women from all backgrounds create powerful change at many levels.
+I am a proud member of the Steering Committee for the Allies in Action, supporting women of color.
+We provide strategy, tools, and templates for nonprofits and universities to fully embrace and integrate the ways that women approach philanthropy.
+We accelerate how fundraisers are trained to adapt their approaches and connect with women in ways that better resonate.
+Increased inclusion and equality are essential to grow the funding we seek to raise for our critical missions.

 For today, I leave you with this question: